kangboli/WTP.jl/README.md

 ## Introduction

-WTP.jl provides a thin layer of abstraction for processing condense-phase orbitals.
-The library aims primarily to enable concise and readable code without sacreficing a significant amount of performance.
-Our goal is to make condense-phase codes 10+ times less verbose and 10+ times more scrutable (subjectively speaking) than their Fortran77 counterparts with less than 20\% performance loss.
+WTP.jl provides a thin layer of low cost abstractions for processing condense-phase orbitals.
+The library aims primarily to save ourselves from the insufferable agony of indices gymnastics without immolating all the performance.
+Our goal is to make condense-phase codes 10+ times more concise and 10+ times more scrutable (subjectively speaking) than their Fortran77 counterparts with less than 20\% performance loss.

 Currently, we provide a few abstractions.